Guide to cycling to work

 Take some spare clothes to work

-If your commute is short you may not need to change your clothes, just ride a little slower and you arrive to work ready to go.
-However if you have the facilities to do so and you will feel more comfortable in fresh clothes, take a change of clothes with you.
+If your commute is short, you may not need to change your clothes, just ride a little more slowly and you’ll arrive to work ready to go.
+However, if you have the facilities to do so and you will feel more comfortable in fresh clothes, take a change of clothes with you.

-Find out where the office showers and bike facilities are
+Find out where the office showers and cycle facilities are

-Finding out where the facilities are will save you some stress on your first day.
-You may need to sign up for a locker or find out where the showers are, but that will be time well spent to make your ride to work that much simpler.
+Figuring out where you can lock up your bike and where the showers are in advance will save you some stress on your first day.
+You may need to sign up for a locker or get a shower key from reception, but that will be time well spent to simplify your ride to work.

 Take some bike lights